arifrahman-putra/ML-based-customer-churn-prediction-pipeline/README.md

 ### Model validation prediction results

-The following results are obtained on the **development validation set**, which simulates unseen future transactions containing a mixture of normal and fraudulent behavior.
+The following results are obtained on the **development validation set**, which simulates unseen future subscriptions containing a mixture of normal (unchurned) and churned customers.
 Due to the adopted sampling strategy, evaluation focuses on **precision, recall, and F1-score** rather than accuracy alone.

 ---